Density estimation with LLMs: a geometric investigation of in-context learning trajectories

 To visualize the density estimation (DE) trajectories of various algorithms in a lower-dimensional space, we employ Intensive Principal Component Analysis (InPCA) \citep{quinn2019visualizing,Mao_2024,Teoh_2020}.
 Given a set of PDFs $\{p_i\}_{i=1}^m$, InPCA aims to embed them as points $\{P_i\}_{i=1}^m$ in a lower-dimensional space $\mathbb{R}^d$ ($d \ll m$), such that the Euclidean distances between embedded points closely approximate the statistical distances between the corresponding PDFs:

 where $D(\cdot,\cdot)$ is a chosen statistical distance measure between PDFs.
 In this work, we choose $D(\cdot,\cdot)$ to be the \emph{Hellinger distance} \citep{hellinger1909neue}, defined as:

-The Hellinger distance is ideal for visualizing our PDF trajectories for the following reasons\footnote{See \cref{MISE vs. statistical distance} for an in-depth comparison of the Hellinger distance against other divergence measures.}: 1) it locally agrees with the KL-divergence \citep{liese2006divergences}, a non-negative measure commonly used in training modern machine learning systems, including LLMs \citep{touvron2023llama2openfoundation}, and 2) it is symmetric and satisfies the triangle inequality, making it a proper distance metric suitable for geometric analysis \citep{quinn2019visualizing,Teoh_2020}.
+The Hellinger distance is ideal for visualizing our PDF trajectories for the following reasons\footnote{See \cref{appendix: standard_PCA,appendix: InPCA_sKL_BT} for viusalizations using other distance measures such as L2 and the symmetrized KL-divergence.}: 1) it locally agrees with the KL-divergence \citep{liese2006divergences}, a non-negative measure commonly used in training modern machine learning systems, including LLMs \citep{touvron2023llama2openfoundation}, and 2) it is symmetric and satisfies the triangle inequality, making it a proper distance metric suitable for geometric analysis \citep{quinn2019visualizing,Teoh_2020}.

 Having chosen an appropriate distance measure, we proceed with InPCA involving three steps: \begin{enumerate} \item Calculate the Hellinger distance between each pair of PDFs, $D^2_{\text{Hel}}(p_i, p_j)$.
 This results in a pairwise distance matrix $\boldsymbol{D} \in \mathbb{R}^{m \times m}$, whose $\boldsymbol{D}_{ij}$ entry equals $D^2_{\text{Hel}}(p_i, p_j)$. \item Obtain a ``centered'' matrix $W = -\frac{1}{2}L\boldsymbol{D}L$, where $L_{ij} = \delta_{ij}-1/m$.
 This step is closely related to multi-dimensional scaling (MDS) \citep{chen2007handbook}. \item Perform the eigenvalue decomposition $W=U \Sigma U^{T}$.
 The diagonal entries in $\Sigma$, sorted in descending order, represent the eigenvalues of $W$.
 The embedding coordinates for the PDFs are given by $U \Sigma^{1/2}$, where the columns of $U$ are the corresponding eigenvectors. \end{enumerate} The eigenvalues in $\Sigma$ represent the amount of variance explained by each dimension in the embedded probability space.
 The cumulative fraction of total variance captured with an increasing number of dimensions is shown in \cref{fig:method_overview} (c).
 In our main experiments, approximately 90\% of the Hellinger distance variance can be captured in just two dimensions, enabling faithful 2D visualization of the DE trajectories.